3bdulrahmn69/craftworks-backend/docs/manual.md

-# Craftworks Backend API Manual (v1.5.1)
+# Craftworks Backend API Manual (v1.6.0)

 This manual provides practical usage instructions, example requests, and example responses for all backend API endpoints.
 Use this as a guide for integrating with the Craftworks backend.

+**Latest Update (v1.6.0):** Added comprehensive real-time messaging system with Socket.IO integration - clients and craftsmen can now communicate in real-time with text and image messages, typing indicators, read receipts, and admin moderation capabilities.
+Complete chat management with job-based initiation and user presence tracking.

-**Latest Update (v1.5.1):** Enhanced quote management - Updated quote route from `/jobs/:jobId/quotes/:quoteId/accept` to `/jobs/:jobId/quotes/:quoteId/:status` where status can be 'accept' or 'reject'.
+**Previous Update (v1.5.1):** Enhanced quote management - Updated quote route from `/jobs/:jobId/quotes/:quoteId/accept` to `/jobs/:jobId/quotes/:quoteId/:status` where status can be 'accept' or 'reject'.
 Added ability to reject quotes with proper notifications to craftsmen.
 Enhanced business logic to handle both acceptance and rejection workflows.

 **Previous Update (v1.5.0):** Enhanced job scheduling and service data - Added `jobDate` field for job scheduling, enhanced service object population across all endpoints (recommendations, job listings, user profiles) with full service details (name, icon, description) while excluding timestamps for cleaner responses.